hucebot/prescyent/README.md

 - [AndyData-lab-onePersonTeleoperatingICub](https://zenodo.org/record/5913573)
 - [Human3.6M](http://vision.imar.ro/human3.6m/description.php)

-And methods to perform trajectory prediction on this kind of datasets
+And methods to perform trajectory prediction on this kind of datasets, and baselines to compare with.

 ## Installation